In memoriam 2014

 When a memorial is registered with In Memoriam 2014 and the Statement of Registration is returned, the details are recorded on the database at the SmartWater office.
 This information is shared with the police.
 If a theft or vandalism does occur after the application of SmartWater, please contact In Memoriam 2014 so that it can be logged and to discuss the next steps.
 War Memorials Trust should also be advised as they may be able to assist with advice, or a grant, to enable any damage to be repaired appropriately.

 With the anniversary of the start of the World War I in 2014, War Memorials Trust and the SmartWater Foundation felt 2014 would provide an ideal date to aim to protect UK war memorials by.
-It is also hoped that In Memoriam 2014 will raise awareness of the significance of war memorials and encourage communities to assess the condition of their memorials which will undoubtedly form the focal point of the 2014 commemorations.
-It is important that custodians and communities start to consider the condition of their war memorials now in order to give them enough time to rectify any issues by November 2014.If you are interested in specific dates, please see the Imperial War Museum’s First World War Centenary project.
+It was also hoped that In Memoriam 2014 would raise awareness of the significance of war memorials prior to the 2014-18 commemorations.
+Following the success of that, the project has continued beyond the centenary of the World War I.

 If you feel there may be a breach of copyright or that someone has uploaded to the project an image for which they do not hold the copyright then please advise us and we will investigate.
 Any reports should be sent to email@example.com and have COPYRIGHT in the subject heading.
 We will need your contact details to enable us to respond to you as well as the reference number and details of the memorial with information on the issue you are raising.
 Information about Intellectual Property Rights can be found in section 3 of the Terms and Conditions.